-Auto-Update for major versions
+Auto-Update also for major versions

 In WordPress 5.6 there will also be an option for auto-updates for new major WordPress core versions.
 Until now, there have only been auto-updates for minor security updates.
 The team has been working towards this for quite some time and now it's finally possible.

-PHP 8 support
+Support for PHP 8

 The WordPress project has a long history of being compatible with new versions of PHP as soon as possible, and this release is no different.

 To avoid any issues, you should make sure all your plugins and themes are compatible before switching to PHP 8.
 The developers also point this out.